 Paper napkins, etc.

-If you must use disposable plastic cups, make sure they are a type of plastic that is recyclable in your area, and recycle them.
-Minimize the number of cups your guests use by providing markers so they can write their names on their cups.
+If you must use disposable cups, minimize the number of cups your guests use by providing markers so they can write their names on their cups.

 Are you tempted to put paper towels in the bathroom so that everyone doesn’t catch the latest winter virus by sharing a cloth hand towel?
 Consider using this method to provide cloth hand towels for a crowd.